 Tracking children's progress throughout school is vital for the continued acquisition of knowledge.
-At Skelton Newby Hall and Sharow CE Primary Schools learning always starts with children's prior knowledge and misconceptions.
+At Sharow CE Primary School learning always starts with children's prior knowledge and misconceptions.
 This is ascertained in a range of different ways according to the age of the child.
 The learning is then tailored to the needs of the pupils in that class with misconceptions identified and addressed appropriately.

-The teacher then reassesses the children at regular intervals throughout the year to track their progress against national curriculum objectives.
-These assessments are conducted and recorded in a range of ways for example; teachers notes, mini-assessment scores and staff planning.
+The teacher then reassesses the children at regular intervals throughout the year to track their progress against National Curriculum objectives.
+These assessments are conducted and recorded in a range of ways for example; teacher feedback and assessment notes, mini-assessment/quiz scores and staff planning.